My Digital Life [draft]

 Identity

 This is not as inconvenient as it may sound, since Bitwarden supports auto-generating these masked email addresses through Fastmail's API.
+For new accounts, I'm thus able to generate a unique email address and password with the Bitwarden browser plugin.

-When signing up for a service without access to generating masked email
+When signing up for a service without access to Bitwarden, I typically sign up

-addresses, I typically sign up an email address like
+an email address like

 static_foo+unique_bar@skogsbrus.xyz.